Tarot Runes I Ching Stichomancy Contact

 Today's Runes for Douglas MacArthur

-The left rune represents one of the forces acting on the issue at hand.
+The left rune represents an important element of the past.
 Uruz is the name of the Auroch, an extinct prehistoric ox.
 This animal was strong and brave, and was the focus of rites of manhood in older days.
 Reversed, this rune symbolizes either the lack of challenge, or the lack of preparation for a challenge.
 This rune suggests that you must reach deep within in order to gain the power you will need, whether to get out of your current rut, or to face what appears to be a hopeless situation.

-The top rune represents the conclusion to which your strivings can carry you.
+The middle rune represents a deciding element of the present.
 Raido is the rune of riding, as in a cart or as cargo.
 It is seen here reversed, suggesting a disruption of travel or communication.
 Etiological analysis of this rune has also given it interpretations of advice or justice, and of being in a position of moral correctness.
 Reversed, there is an indication of the lack of solid council, or the holding of a position that is not morally sound.